 Prolongation of symptoms — Expert opinion and clinical experience suggest that strenuous cognitive and physical exertion during the earlier parts of recovery may prolong or exacerbate the symptoms of concussion [11,13].
 As an example, in an observational study of 95 teenage athletes, high levels of activity after a concussion was associated with poorer neurocognitive performance (eg, verbal and visual memory, visual motor speed, and reaction time) .

 Second impact syndrome — Second impact syndrome refers to death or devastating neurological injury attributable to massive swelling of the brain in athletes who sustain a second head injury prior to full recovery from a concussion.
 Although some debate exists about whether or not a prior concussion is necessary, or whether the resultant edema can be due to a primary injury alone, young athletes who return to contact or collision sports while still recovering from a concussion may be at significant risk and should not return to play or engage in other activities that place them at increased risk of head injury (eg, bicycle riding or skateboarding) until fully recovered.
-(See 'Prevent additional injury' above and "Concussion and mild traumatic brain injury", section on 'Second impact syndrome'.)
+(See 'Prevent additional injury' above and "Sequelae of mild traumatic brain injury", section on 'Second impact syndrome'.)

 Chronic traumatic encephalopathy — Chronic traumatic encephalopathy (CTE) refers to permanent changes in mood, behavior, cognition, somatic symptoms, and, in severe cases, dementia or Parkinsonian symptoms occurring in patients with multiple concussions sustained over the course of an athletic career.
 CTE has been described in boxers, American football players, and military personnel exposed to combat-related blast injuries.
-(See "Concussion and mild traumatic brain injury", section on 'Chronic traumatic encephalopathy'.)
+(See "Sequelae of mild traumatic brain injury", section on 'Chronic traumatic encephalopathy'.)

 Avoidance of CTE is frequently a rationale for advising retirement from contact and collision sports.
 (See 'Retirement from contact sports' above.)